kjosib/mistake/docs/Bestiary.md

 The natural history and illustration of each beast was usually accompanied by a moral lesson.

-The beasts in *this* catalogue are the names, shapes, and characteristics of fundamental operations and objects in the language to be discovered.
+The beasts in *this* catalogue are the names, spaces, and characteristics of fundamental operations and objects in the language to be discovered.

 ## Data and its Semantics